King-Chavez-Parks Initiative, Future Faculty Fellowship Program

 - Resident of the State of Michigan per the U-M Registrar’s Office classification

-- Personal statement of purpose indicates a plan to teach or secure an administrative position in a postsecondary position after completion of degree
+- Personal statement of purpose indicates a plan to for postsecondary teaching after completion of degree

 Educational and career goal statement links the applicant’s interest, academic preparation, and current studies to his or her future plans.